Thomas de Mahy, Marquis de Favras

 Thomas de Mahy, Marquis de Favras (26 March 1744 – 18 February 1790), was a French aristocrat and supporter of the House of Bourbon during the French Revolution.
 Often seen as a martyr of the Royalist cause, Favras was executed for his part in "planning against the people of France" under the Count of Provence.
-He is known for deadpanning: "I see that you have made three spelling mistakes," upon reading his death sentence warrant.

 Early life, family and education

 Born in Favras near Blois, he belonged to an impoverished family whose nobility dated from the 12th century.

 Career

 At age 17, he was a captain of dragoons, and saw some service in the closing campaign of the Seven Years' War.
 In 1772 he became a first lieutenant in the Gardes Suisses of King Louis XVI's younger brother, the Count of Provence.
 Unable to meet the expenses of his rank, which was equivalent to that of a colonel in the army, he retired in 1775.

 In 1787, he was authorized to raise a "patriotic legion" to help the Dutch Republic against the Stadtholder William V and his Prussian allies.

 Returning to Paris in 1789, he became involved in Royalist plans initiated by his former employer, the Count of Provence, to save the King and end the French Revolution.
 In order to finance this venture, Provence (using one of his gentlemen, the Count of La Châtre, as an intermediary) commissioned Favras to negotiate a loan of two million francs from the bankers Schaumel and Sartorius.